GSA/piv-guides/pages/locally-trusted-ocsp.md

 #### Prepare for testing <!-- What is being tested? -->

-From the Windows Client command line, use the **certutil.exe** to test all Windows versions that will operate in your local area network. <!-- Local area network for OCSP? -->
+From the Windows Client command line, you will use the **certutil.exe** to test all Windows versions that will operate in your local area network. <!-- Local area network for OCSP? -->

-  > **Notes:**
+##### Before you begin

-  >> If you are testing with Windows 10, an apparent bug with **certutil** may occur.
-If it does, you may receive this error: **_FAILED: 0x80092004 (-2146885628 CRYPT_E_NOT_FOUND)_**, even when a certificate path seems to validate correctly.
-If you experience this issue, we suggest that you test an another Windows version.
-As of May 2017, Windows 7 and 8.1 were confirmed to not have this issue.
+  * If you are testing with Windows 10, an apparent bug with **certutil** may occur.
+If it does, you will see this error: **_FAILED: 0x80092004 (-2146885628 CRYPT_E_NOT_FOUND)_**, even when a certificate path seems to validate correctly.
+If you see this error, we suggest testing other Windows versions.
+As of May 2017, Windows 7 and 8.1 do **not** have this issue.

-  >> If you are using **group policy** to push locally trusted, OCSP settings to Windows Clients, ensure that the updated policy has been applied to each client.
+  * If you are using **group policy** to push locally trusted, OCSP settings to Windows Clients, ensure that the updated policy has been applied to each client.

-Before you begin, be sure that you have a copy of all certificates **issued by** the CAs you have configured as OCSP Responders <!-- Meaning correct? -->.
+  * Be sure that you have copies of all certificates that were **issued by** the CAs you configured as OCSP Responders <!-- Meaning correct? -->.
 These tests will build a complete certificate path to a trusted root<!-- The Root CA? -->; it is not necessary to test the intermediate CA certificates independently if they are part of your tested path.

-Before you test, enable CAPI2 logging on your client.
-Open the Event Viewer MMC Snap-in and Navigate to **Applications and Services Logs** / **Microsoft** / **Windows** / **CAPI2** / **Operational**.
-With "Operational" selected, click "Enable Log" in the Actions pane.
-Given the small 1 MB default, you may wish to increase the size of this log by by clicking Properties and updating the maximum log size value.

-> <i class="icon-info"></i> Diagnostic logging has a negative performance impact.
-Disable this log by clicking "Disable Log" in the Actions pane after you've completed testing.

-If there are intermediate CA certificates required to validate each of your test certificates that are not present in the *Intermediate Certification Authorities* store, it is recommended that you install them before testing to reduce the number of log events generated during testing.
-Verify each of the test certificate paths can be built by double clicking each certificate and confirming it appears valid and has a certificate path in the Certification Path tab.
+  1. Enable CAPI2 login <!-- Said "logging"...? --> on your client<!-- Above says "Windows Clients" -->.
+Open the **MMC Event Viewer snap-in**.
+Go to:

+  > **Applications and Services Logs**/**Microsoft**/**Windows**/**CAPI2**/**Operational**

+  2. With "Operational" selected, click on **Enable Log** in the **Actions** pane<!--Left-hand panel?
+No screen capture to verify. -->.

+  3. To increase the log size, click on **Properties** and set the maximum log size.
+(The default is 1 MB.)

+  4. After your testing is complete, click on **Disable Log** in the **Actions** pane.
+(Diagnostic logging reduces performance.)

+  5. Before you begin, install the intermediate CA certificates (if they are not already in the **Intermediate Certification Authorities store**) required to validate the test certificates.

+  6. Double-click on each certificate to verify that each test certificate path is built.
+Confirming that each one is valid and has a certificate path in the **Certification Path tab**.  </STOPPED HERE/>

 > <i class="icon-info"></i>  The additional events that appear when following AIA URLs to retrieve Intermediate CA certificates are not included or addressed below.